whusym/silicon-philosophers/README.md

 # Silicon Sampling of Professional Philosophers

-Replication code for the paper **"Silicon Sampling of Professional Philosophers: Evaluating Algorithmic Fidelity in Expert Reasoning"**
+Code for the paper **"Silicon Sampling of Professional Philosophers: Evaluating Algorithmic Fidelity in Expert Reasoning"** (for CS329H-Fall25 at Stanford University.)

 This repository provides a complete pipeline for:
 1. Collecting philosopher profile data from PhilPeople.org